Why Mobile Apps?

 Things to consider:

 The amount of money app publishers make from advertising ranges greatly, depending on what type of ads they choose to show and the number of app users.
-In order to make a substantial amount of money with this method, it is necessary to have a large number of users, so this may not be suitable for newly created apps.
+To make a substantial amount of money with this method, it is necessary to have a large number of users, so this may not be suitable for newly created apps.

 App users are finding ads increasingly intrusive which is one reason they are leaving for other platforms.
 So, to help overcome this challenge, don’t go overboard with ads and make the app worth a download – and it will be more likely that users will not mind seeing ads.